jonas-thn/gaussian-splatting-renderer/README.md

 million triangles, yielding the lowest framerate.
-Activating the basic LOD implementation (**Live LOD**) by setting `lod: true` dynamically builds the tree at the start of the application, which explains the long 8-second loading time.
+Activating the basic LOD implementation (**Live LOD**) by setting `lod: true` dynamically builds the tree at the start of the application, which explains the long 8 second loading time.
 However, after the initial load, it is the most stable out of all options, with no big framerate drops or fluctuations.

-Evaluating the **Pre-Build LOD** approach shows the performance of an optimized `.rad` file, generated beforehand using the Rust tool from the SparkJS repository.
+Evaluating the **Prebuild LOD** approach shows the performance of an optimized `.rad` file, generated beforehand using the Rust tool from the SparkJS repository.
 The loading time is still higher than the original since the browser has to prepare the LOD functionality, but bypassing